makerdao/community/governance/polls/NS-DROP Covenant Modification - November 8, 2021.md

 start_date: 2021-11-08T16:00:00
 end_date: 2021-11-11T16:00:00
 ---
-# Poll:NS-DROP Covenant Modification - November 8, 2021
+# Poll: NS-DROP Covenant Modification - November 8, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO governance community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 8 at 16:00 UTC.